simplyandyg/formykids/blog/sleep-diet-exercise.md

 Sleep.
 Eat clean.
 Exercise.
 If I had to put an order to their importance that would be it, despite exercise being my favorite.

-Todo:
+Disclaimer:
+I'm not a medical professional, dietician, or certified personal trainer.
+So none of this is medical advice.
+I'm just a guy who reads a lot, is constantly trying to improve myself and my life, and wants to leave a record of those learnings for his kids.

+(Todo:

 What how why for the intro

 Get into why staying healthy is important.
 It's not only to avoid illness or living a long life.
 It's living with less pain and aggravation.
-Make you love slightly harder to avoid the truly difficult aspects of chronic illness
+Make you love slightly harder to avoid the truly difficult aspects of chronic illness)

 ## Summary: